beyond-all-reason/teiserver/documents/tachyon/lobby.md

 - `id_list` - List (Lobby ID)

 ##### Planned items to add
-- `min_player_count` - Integer, a count of the number of players in the battle
+- `min_player_count` - Integer, a count of the number of players in the lobby
-- `max_player_count` - Integer, a count of the number of players in the battle
+- `max_player_count` - Integer, a count of the number of players in the lobby
-- `spectator_count` - Integer, a count of the number of spectators in the battle
+- `spectator_count` - Integer, a count of the number of spectators in the lobby
-- `member_count` - Integer, a count of the number of players and spectators in the battle
+- `member_count` - Integer, a count of the number of players and spectators in the lobby

 #### Success response
-* battle_list :: List (Battle)
+* lobbies :: List (Battle)

 #### Example input/output
 ```json